roc-lang/roc/linker/README.md

   - As a prereq, we need roc building on Windows (I'm not sure it does currently).
   - Definitely a solid bit different than elf, but hopefully after refactoring for Macho, won't be that crazy to add.
 - Look at enabling completely in memory linking that could be used with `roc run` and/or `roc repl`
+- Look more into roc hosts and keeping certain functions.
+Currently I just disabled linker garbage collection.
+  This works but adds 1.2MB (40%) to even a tiny app.
+It may be a size issue for large rust hosts.
+  Roc, for reference, adds 13MB (20%) when linked without garbage collection.
 - Add a feature to the compiler to make this linker optional.